Primary breast cancer

 Tubular breast cancer

-Tubular breast cancer accounts for around 2% of all breast cancers.
+Tubular breast cancer accounts for between 5 and 10% of all breast cancers.
 It is called tubular breast cancer because the cells look tube-like when they are examined under a microscope.

 Triple negative breast cancer